GauriGNaik/express_example/README.md

 ansible-playbook -i inventory deploy2.yml
 ```

-### Feature Flags
+### Feature Flags using global redis store

 ### Monitoring and sending alerts

-* The ability to use feature flags, serviced by a global redis store, to toggle functionality of a deployed feature in production.

-* The ability to monitor the deployed application (using at least 2 metrics) and send alerts using email or SMS (e.g., smtp, mandrill, twilio).
-An alert can be sent based on some predefined rule.
+We are monitoring the deployed application based on <metric1> and <metric2>.
+If the usage crosses a threshold<threshold>, an SMS alert is sent.
+The SMS alerts are sent using the Twilio API for NodeJs.

 * The ability to perform a canary release: Using a proxy/load balancer server, route a percentage of traffic to a newly staged version of software and remaining traffic to a stable version of software.
 Stop routing traffic to canary if alert is raised.